 This course is aimed at graduate students who have already had a first exposure to quantum field theory.
-Its main focus is on loop calculations, divergences and renormalization, using Quantum Electrodynamics as the illustrative example.
+Its main focus is on reinforcing non-introductory topics like loop calculations, UV and IR divergences and renormalization, using Quantum Electrodynamics as the illustrative example.

 - Quantum Electrodynamics

 - Feynman Rules and the Miracle of Lorentz Invariance

 - Loop Calculations